PRP vs PRF treatments – What’s the difference?

 PRF offers:

 Slower release and longer healing period – PRF retains more of the structure of blood, which means a slower release of platelets.
-This provides faster healing thanks to higher concentration of platelets over a longer period thanks to the slower release.
+This may support a more sustained healing response thanks to a higher concentration of platelets released over a longer period.

 Fibrin and white blood cells – Both fibrin and white blood cells have a vital role to play in healing.
 The PRF solution contains both to deliver much higher healing potential.